bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID Fake News World Tour.md

 {% include_relative /plots/127.0.0.1.html %}

 We can see that the percentage of articles which are present only in the original language range from 0 to 20% (maximum value for German).
 Interestingly, Arab has almost all articles present in the English version, and also has the biggest overlap with the other languages.
 This could be explained by Arabic being a widely spoking languages under a lot of different influences which leads it to be more impacted by mainstream news and have less focus on local and specific fake news.
 For the other languages we see a similar average overlap, except for Spanish and Portuguese, suggesting more localized content or distinct beliefs.
-For example, the Spanish page references incidents in Spain and Brazil not found in the English version and conspiracy theories targeted at Covid being a lab release from the united states which indicates potential regional influences and slightly divergent perspectives (compared to the mainstream beliefs).
+For example, the Spanish page references incidents in Spain and Brazil not found in the English version and conspiracy theories targeted at COVID being a lab release from the united states which indicates potential regional influences and slightly divergent perspectives (compared to the mainstream beliefs).

-While this graph doesn't tell us about the extent of the spread of misinformation in the countries which use the language, it certainly tells us about how exhaustive the work of Wikipedia Moderators was while trying to report Covid related fake news.
-This could be in turn interpreted as the general sense of urgency and consideration of Fake news as a whole.
+Additionally, while this graph doesn't directly tell us about the extent of the spread of misinformation in the countries which use the language, it certainly tells us about how exhaustive the work of Wikipedia Moderators was while trying to report COVID related fake news.
+This could perhaps be interpreted as the general effort of information sources from the countries speaking these languages to combat misinformation.
+But all of this is highly speculative, and open to interpretation.
+We simply aim to highlight possible links between articles which were considered as linked to fake news for different languages and regions of the world.

-To better visualise in what topics the pages for different languages are similar or different, we created word-clouds that contain the most frequent words from the titles of wikipedia pages about COVID misinformation.
+To better visualise in what topics the pages for different languages are similar or different, we created word-clouds that contain the most frequent words from the titles of Wikipedia pages about COVID misinformation.

 <section id="linkHere">